johnsonice/Stata_Econ/README.md

 ## All Stata Training Materials and notes

-This repository contains all stata training materials I collected for the past few years.
+This repository contains all stata training materials I collected over the past few years.

 ### Setup
 ```